docksal/docksal/docs/content/fin/fin-help.md

-	  status                   	List project services (alias: fin ps) restart                  	Restart project services (alias: fin restart) reset [service]          	Recreate all or specified project services, their containers and named volumes Changes to home directory in `cli` are preserved.
+	  status                   	List project services (alias: fin ps) restart                  	Restart project services (alias: fin restart) reset [service]          	Recreate all or specified project services, their containers and volumes

 	  remove [option] [service]	Remove all project services, networks and all their volumes, or specified services only rm [option] [service]